If you have any kind of health issue, don’t ignore the role of your digestive system (even if it feels unrelated).

 - Undigested food in your stool

-The small intestine is approximately 500 – 600 cm in length and most of our digestion takes place here.
-It has three main parts, the duodenum, the jejunum and the ileum.
+The small intestine is approximately 5 – 7 metres in length and most of our digestion takes place here.
+The surface area approximates the size of a tennis court and it has three main parts; the duodenum, the jejunum and the ileum.
 The pancreas and gallbladder support digestion here by releasing enzymes and bile that help to breakdown protein, carbohydrates and fats into molecules that can be absorbed through the intestinal lining into our bloodstream for use by our cells.

-The small intestine, like the stomach, is a sterile environment, or contains a small amount of bacteria which usually live in harmony with its host.
+The small intestine, like the stomach, is intended to be a sterile environment, or contain only a small amount of bacteria which usually live in harmony with the host.
 However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria (sometimes referred to as SIBO or small intestine bacterial overgrowth), there can be significant disruptions to your digestive health.

-The lining of the small intestine acts as a barrier, stopping bacteria and unwanted food particles from entering the blood stream.
-In the case of food intolerances or allergies, or if you eat too many inflammatory foods, this barrier may be compromised and become ‘leaky’.
-This may contribute to immune reactions and other symptoms in other parts of your body.
+The lining of the small intestine acts as a barrier, stopping pathogens and unwanted food particles from entering the blood stream.
+In the case of food intolerances or allergies, high levels of stress, an inadequate diet or regular consumption of alcohol or certain medications, this barrier may be compromised and allow the passage of unwanted molecules into the blood stream.
+This is what we refer to as intestinal permeability or “leaky gut”.
+This may then trigger immune reactions and other symptoms in other parts of your body.

 You may need to address the health of your small intestine if you experience the following: